 Amsterdam postcode, attractive prospects

-Masao Hasegawa, (now former) General Manager of the Dutch arm of MUFG Bank (Europe) N.V., notes with evident satisfaction that more and more Japanese companies have been finding their way to the Dutch capital.
-Now that the years of deflation are over, many smaller and medium-sized Japanese companies are seeing interesting opportunities for growth in the European market, and they are calling on the Amsterdam branch of the bank to help them structure their investments.
+When speaking to I amsterdam, Masao Hasegawa, then General Manager of the Dutch arm of MUFG Bank Europe, noted with evident satisfaction that more and more Japanese companies have been finding their way to the Dutch capital.
+Many smaller and medium-sized Japanese companies are seeing interesting opportunities for growth in the European market, and they are calling on the Amsterdam branch of the bank to help them structure their investments.

 At the same time, the pioneers of the first wave – including global brands like Canon, Nikon and Ricoh – have all completed refits of their European networks, and Amsterdam is a strikingly popular choice for the location of the new head offices for their pan-European activities.
-“There is a completely new dynamic here,” says Hasegawa in his executive office in the heart of Amsterdam’s financial district.
-“More and more Japanese companies are concentrated around Amsterdam, and directing and consolidating their other European activities from here.
+“There is a completely new dynamic here,” says Hasegawa in his executive office in the heart of Zuidas, one of Amsterdam’s main business districts.
+“More and more Japanese companies are concentrated around Amsterdam and directing and consolidating their other European activities from here.
 That demands a completely different market approach from us.
 We still offer a full-service package in the field of commercial banking, but the emphasis has moved to cash management and trust management.
 These are the services that our customers, who are currently mainly holding companies, really need.”

-In an important justification of that central role, Masao Hasegawa describes the ‘neutralising’ effect of a Dutch base with respect, for example, to German and French-speaking consumer markets.
-“As a result, the cultural barriers are less high, and you get things done more easily than other countries.
-Above all, our Dutch employees speak both languages and naturally that helps too.
+When asked what makes Amsterdam so attractive to Japanese companies, Hasegawa describes the “neutralising” effect of a Dutch base with respect, for example, to German and French-speaking consumer markets.
+“The cultural barriers are less high, and you get things done more easily than in other countries.
+Above all, our Dutch employees speak both languages, and naturally that helps too.
 Moreover, English is the operating language in this office, and that is a second language for many Dutch people.”

 That advantage is also recognised by other members of the Japanese community, especially those living in the Amstelveen area.
-Next to Düsseldorf in Germany, they form the biggest group of Japanese expats living in Continental Europe, and with the present rate of growth, the already considerable range of Japanese stores, restaurants and other facilities will only become more attractive.
+Alongside Düsseldorf in Germany, they form the biggest group of Japanese expats living in continental Europe, and with the present rate of growth, the already considerable range of Japanese stores, restaurants and other facilities will only become more attractive.